Thursday, July 3, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 TP-Link TL-WR3002X vs. TL-WR1502X: The same physical size but double in almost everything else

-The TL-WR3002X shares the same physical size and design as its older cousin, the TP-Link-WR1502X.
-However, on the Wi-Fi front, the new router supports the 160MHz channel width on the 5GHz band and Wi-Fi 6 on the 2.4GHz (instead of Wi-Fi 4), allowing it to double the theoretical bandwidth.
+On the Wi-Fi front, the TL-WR3002X now supports the 160MHz channel width on the 5GHz band and Wi-Fi 6 on the 2.4GHz (instead of Wi-Fi 4), allowing it to double the theoretical bandwidth.

-While that sounds great, in reality, chances are the two will have the same real-world Wi-Fi bandwidth.
-That’s because the 160MHz can get complicated due to other uses of DFS, and the performance of the 2.4GHz band has remained relatively the same since Wi-Fi 4.
+While that sounds great, in reality, chances are the two will have similar real-world Wi-Fi bandwidth, considering the availability of the 160MHz channel width can get complicated due to other uses of DFS.
+Additionally, the performance of the 2.4GHz band has remained relatively the same since Wi-Fi 4.

-What’s potentially significant is the fact the TL-WR3002X features a 2.5Gbps WAN port, meaning it can handle broadband beyond Gigabit.
+What will have more impact on the real-world performance, however, is the fact that the TL-WR3002X features a 2.5Gbps WAN port, allowing it to handle broadband beyond Gigabit.
 Addtionally, it comes with a USB 3.0 port for cellular tethering.
-So, it can handle the Internet much faster overall.
-Finally, there’s a microSD slot to host storage space for a mobile network-attached storage (NAS) feature.
+So, it’s ready for much faster broadband intake.

 TP-Link TL-WR3002X vs. TL-WR1502X: Hardware specifications